www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/06 - Azure Network Watcher (az-101-03b).md

     - Name of peering from az1010302b-vnet2 to az1010301b-vnet1: **az1010302b-vnet2-to-az1010301b-vnet1**

+    - Allow virtual network access from az1010301b-vnet1 to az1010302b-vnet2: **Enabled**

-    - Allow virtual network access: **Enabled**
+    - Allow virtual network access from az1010302b-vnet2 to az1010301b-vnet1: **Enabled**

+    - Allow forwarded traffic from az1010302b-vnet2 to az1010301b-vnet1: **Disabled**

-    - Allow forwarded traffic: **disabled**
+    - Allow forwarded traffic from az1010301b-vnet1 to az1010302b-vnet2: **Disabled**

-    - Allow gateway transit: disabled
+    - Allow gateway transit: **Disabled**

  > **Note**: The Azure portal allows you to configure both directions of the peering simultaneously.
 When using other management tools, each direction must be configured independently.

 #### Task 4: Establish service endpoints to an Azure Storage account and Azure SQL Database instance